 9. No plans to undergo bariatric surgery during the trial.

 10. Fundoscopy at screening without signs/symptoms of intracranial hypertension or diabetic retinopathy above stage 2 / moderate or above or any other retinal disease contraindicated to growth hormone therapy.
-For subjects with a diagnosis of diabetes mellitus at screening, this must be documented with a fundus photograph.
+For participants with a diagnosis of diabetes mellitus at screening, this must be documented with a fundus photograph.

 11. Able and willing to provide a written informed consent and authorization for protected health information (PHI) disclosure in accordance with Good Clinical Practice (GCP).